varigence/docs/bimlflex/user-guide/data-vault-templates.md

 For the Product to Product Category Link this is maintained by the `LSAT_Product_ProductCategory_AWLT` Link Satellite table.

 The Accelerator and the BimlFlex framework will automatically apply Driving Key type relationships for any Links derived out of a Hub, as they are based on Foreign Keys in the source and by definition imply a Driving Key scenario.
-This will be automatically included in the Ssis package, no separate attribute will be added in the Attributes Sheet.
+This will be automatically included in the SSIS package, no separate attribute will be added in the Attributes Sheet.

 If a Driving Key behaviour needs to be manually defined, such as from a Link type source table, an attribute is added to the Attributes Tab.